 What is multiple myeloma?

 Multiple myeloma is a rare form of cancer that forms in plasma cells.
 These cells are a type of white blood cell that produce antibodies to help fight off infection.
-When someone is diagnosed with multiple myeloma that means these plasma cells are changing, dividing uncontrollably — making more cells that are abnormal.
+When someone is diagnosed with multiple myeloma, their plasma cells are changing, dividing uncontrollably — making more cells that are abnormal.

-Symptoms can include bone pain, fatigue, and weakness from anemia, and kidney abnormalities — all symptoms which Dan had experienced.
+Symptoms can include bone pain, fatigue, and weakness from anemia, kidney abnormalities — all symptoms that Dan had experienced.

-By January of 2020, Dan’s care team would harvest his stem cells, four bags in fact, and freeze them prior to replacing them back into his body.
+By January 2020, Dan’s care team had harvested his stem cells, four bags in fact, and froze them in preparation for replacing them back into his body.
 On February 17, Dan was admitted to the hospital and given a large dose of chemotherapy.
 Two days later — his reinfusion day — his now healthy stem cells were placed back in his body, giving Dan a new lease on life.